 The topic of Calculus is concerned with how quantities change and provide a framework for developing quantitative models of change and deducing their consequences.
 The topic involves the development of the basic concepts upon which differential calculus is built, namely the connection between the gradient of the tangent to a curve and the instantaneous rate of change of a function, rates of change and derivatives of functions and the manipulative skills necessary for the effective use of differential calculus.
-The study of calculus is important in developing students’ ability to solve problems involving algebraic and graphical representations of functions and rates of change of a function with relevance to all quantitative fields of study including physics, chemistry, medicine, engineering, computing, statistics, business, finance, economics and the construction industry.
+The study of calculus is important in developing students’ ability to solve problems involving algebraic and graphical representations of functions and rates of change of a function with relevance to all quantitative fields of study, including physics, chemistry, medicine, engineering, computing, statistics, business, finance, economics and the construction industry.

 Exponential and Logarithmic Functions

-The topic of Statistical Analysis involves the exploration, display, analysis and interpretation of data to identify and communicate key information.
+Statistical Analysis involves the exploration, display, analysis and interpretation of data to identify and communicate key information.
 Knowledge of statistical analysis enables careful interpretation of situations and awareness of the contributing factors when presented with information by third parties, including its possible misrepresentation.
-The study of statistical analysis is important in developing students’ ability to recognise, describe and apply statistical techniques in order to analyse current situations or predict future outcomes.
+The study of statistical analysis is important in developing students’ ability to recognise, describe and apply statistical techniques to analyse current situations or predict future outcomes.
 It also develops an awareness of how conclusions drawn from data can be used to inform decisions made by groups such as scientific investigators, business people and policy-makers.

 source – NSW Education Standards Authority